Are you thinking to buy an electric bike but aren’t sure due to your lack of knowledge about it?

 So, it really is a matter of personal preference, and we leave it up to you to decide where you stand.

-Another important factor to take into consideration is the cadence, or the rhythm of the electric bike.
+Another important factor to take into consideration is the type of pedal assist sensor.

-What that means is that some electric bikes are very indulgent in terms of how much they contribute to your ride, whereas others feature a light, natural feel that you’d get from a normal bike.
+The electric bikes that use cadence sensors are very indulgent in terms of how much they contribute to your ride, whereas the ebikes with torque sensors feature a natural ride feel that you’d get from a normal bike.
 This too is a factor that relies on personal preference.

 We recommend trying out various models and seeing which one you find the most suitable.